26thavenue/level_up_hackathon/CHECKLIST.md

 - put all those webkit stuff to optiise between browsers
 - Change the image to a link
 - Check if the padding and spacing on the design is the same as the one on the website
+- Apply the drop shadow for the buttons
+- Check shadows for everything